kristenkinnearohlmann/cli-weather/README.md

 ## Restart
 As of December 11, 2020, NWS stopped serving the key URL I was targeting with latitude and longitude query string parameters.
 I found a reference to an API for NWS that I will start investigating: https://www.weather.gov/documentation/services-web-api

+Then on December 12 it started working again!
+Argh!

 ## Project Dependencies

 httparty (gem): [https://github.com/jnunemaker/httparty](https://github.com/jnunemaker/httparty)